CW-Khristos/RMM/NAble/AVProducts/README.md

  - **Note :** As of 'AVHealth_0.1.8'; 2 new metrics were added to the monitor; 'Active Detections' and 'Detected Threats'
    - If you had previously imported the AMP from any previous versions; you will need to remove the previous "AV Health.amp" and import the latest version of the AMP to enable these new metrics (this process may require removal of the previous Custom Services / Service Templates)
  - **Note :** As of 'AVHealth_0.1.9'; new details were added to the script; 'Tamper Protection', 'Last Scan Type', 'Last Scan Time', 'Recently Scanned", 'Last Definition Update", and 'Definition Age'.
 These outputs will be returned under 'AV Status' and 'Definitions' metrics in the AMP monitor
+ - **Note :** As of 'AVHealth_0.2.0'; with the addition of the 'Real-Time Scanning' an 'Tamper Protection' outputs to the 'AV Product Status' metric; you should change the status evaluation for this threshold to "Normal" if String does not contain "False" and "Warning/Failed" if String does contain "False".
+These changes are included in the latest copies of the Service Template exports in this repo
-   - If you had previously imported the AMP from any previous versions; you will need to remove the previous "AV Health.amp" and import the latest version of the AMP to enable these new metrics (this process may require removal of the previous Custom Services / Service Templates)
+   - If you had previously imported the AMP from any previous versions; I would recommend removing the previous "AV Health.amp" and importing the latest version of the AMP to enable these new metrics (this process will require removal of the previous Custom Services / Service Templates)

 After importing the AV Health AMP; multiple Custom Services can be created for each desired AV Product to be monitored
 ![image](https://user-images.githubusercontent.com/10928642/147266859-583eccc5-cc72-40ad-a8b8-43d6d0c461a2.png)